 Paestum and Cilento Bike Challenges

-The Cilento National Park is a stunning area with some of the best cycle routes in Italy.
+The Cilento National Park is a real ‘Cyclist’s Paradise‘, a stunning area with some of the best cycle routes in Italy.
 Without the crowds you’ll find in more famous cycling destinations!

 It is an area offering endless possibilities to the road biking cyclist, amateur and well trained semi-professional alike.
 Few flat areas, mainly concentrated along the coast, immediately make way for rolling hilly country punctuated by several low mountains.
 This makes for an interesting ride, where challenging climbs and exhilarating descents follow up at a breath taking pace.

-We offer several different tours, ranging from short breaks to longer tours, with a variety of rides which can be adapted to your skills & fitness level, availalibilty of time, willingness to concentrate on the riding or to take in some of the culture as well.
+We offer several different tours, ranging from short breaks to longer tours, with a variety of rides which can be adapted to your skills & fitness level, availability of time, and your wish to concentrate on the riding mostly or to take in some of the culture – andgastronomy – as well.

 Interested?
 Want to find out more?
 Please contact us.
 We are here to prepare the perfect tour for you!

 9-day road cycling tour with different bases in charming hotels & agriturismo’s

 This 9-day bike challenge will make you discover the whole Cilento National Park.
 We will cycle along world famous cultural sites, through pristine natural areas and along dreamy coastal scenery.
 Our trip will take us on small country roads passing through rough mountain scenery as well as through attractive countryside, with vineyards and olive groves.
 We’ll visit some of the nicest medieval villages of the area, where the traditional way of life is still evident.
 And we’ll enjoy visiting some of the Cilento’s greatest cultural treasures, like the sites of Greek Paestum and Velia, and the ruins of Roscigno Vecchia.
 All linked together by great well paved and quiet roads, ideal for road cycling.